FreemanTheMaverick/libmwfn/README.md

 ```

 ## Usage
-Here is a typical procedure to deal with wavefunctions in `Orbaplaw`.
+Here is a typical procedure to deal with wavefunctions in **libmwfn**.

 ### *Ab initio* quantum chemistry computation
 A wavefunction file given by an *ab initio* calculation is needed.